Quansight/pytest-pytorch/README.md

 ## Why do I need it?

-Running `pytest test_foo.py::TestFoo` or `pytest test_foo.py::TestFoo::test_bar` is not possible for tests in the PyTorch test suite.
+Some testcases in the PyTorch test suite are automatically generated when a module is loaded in order to parametrize them.
+Trying to collect them with their names as written, e.g. `pytest test_foo.py::TestFoo` or `pytest test_foo.py::TestFoo::test_bar`, is unfortunately not possible.
 If you are used to this syntax or your IDE relies on it ([PyCharm](https://www.jetbrains.com/help/pycharm/pytest.html#run-pytest-test), [VSCode](https://code.visualstudio.com/docs/python/testing#_run-tests)), you can install `pytest-pytorch` to make it work.

 ## How do I install it?